 And finally, the news wars hot up.
-The young pretender Tom Bradby gets a new set for his ITV News at Ten while Huw Edwards wins an extra ten minutes for its BBC namesake.
+On ITV 1 the young pretender Tom Bradby gets a new set for his ITV News at Ten while Huw Edwards wins an extra ten minutes for its BBC namesake.
 Let battle commence.

 Every year there are fears that British opera is going down the pan.
 Those concerns might be literally born out by Opera North and the Royal Opera’s co-production, Pleasure, in which Lesley Garrett plays a toilet attendant in a gay club.
 If you’ll excuse the pun, however, the opera’s 27-year-old composer, Mark Simpson, is already flushed with success from his superb oratorio The Immortal, so Pleasure is worth seeking out, whether in Leeds (Howard Assembly Room, from Apr 28), or on tour to Liverpool and eventually the Lyric, Hammersmith (operanorth.co.uk).